This page has a new address: https://www.palmbeachstate.edu/career-pathways/pathway-health.aspx#psav

 a safe and sterile environment for surgical procedures.
 Not only do they prepare a

 patient for surgery, they also arrange operating room equipment, instruments, and

 supplies according to the preference of the surgeons and nurses.

 Ability & Skill Requirements

 Surgery can be very physically demanding, so good health and stamina are important.
 Surgical technologists need manual dexterity because they must handle instruments quickly.
 They also must be conscientious, orderly, and emotionally stable in order to handle the demands of surgeons.
 Technologists must also be able to respond quickly and have a knowledge of various operating room procedures.
 Meticulous personal hygiene and a fanatical regard for cleanliness and safety are a must for all healthcare workers.
-Surgical technologists may be exposed to individuals with infectious diseases such as hepatitis and AIDS.
+Surgical Technologists may be exposed to individuals with infectious diseases.
 They must observe rigid guidelines to guard against these and other dangers such as radiation, chemicals used for sterilization of instruments, and anesthetics.
 In addition, they face back injury when moving patients, shocks from electrical equipment, and hazards posed by compressed gases.

 Surgical Technologist Training & Advancement